o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/debugging.md

 **To debug a running game**

 1. Run `GridHub.exe` from the `Bin64vcxxx` directory that corresponds to the version of Visual Studio that you are using \(for example, `lumberyard_version\dev\Bin64vc141\GridHub.exe`\)\.
-GridHub is the network environment that provides connectivity between Lumberyard and its tools\.
+GridHub is the network environment that provides connectivity between O3DE and its tools\.
 For more information, see [Using GridHub](/docs/userguide/gridhub-intro.md)\.
 **Note**
 GridHub must be active for non\-editor targets to appear in the **Live** tab\.